Madangudigar/Madangudigar/README.md

 3. Frustrated coders   There are N frustrated coders standing in a circle with a gun in their hands.
 Each coder has a skill value S[ i ] and he can only kill those coders that have strictly less skill than him.
 One more thing, all the guns have only 1 bullet.
 This roulette can take place in any random order.
 Fortunately, you have the time stone (haaan wo harre wala) and you can see all possible outcomes of this scenario.
 Find the outcome where the total sum of the remaining coder's skill is minimum.
 Print this sum.

+4. Pink Floyd and Happiness    Pink is sad because of some reasons, he wants to cheer up by listening to some songs from his favorite band, Pink Floyd.

+There are N records and Pink will be happy if he listens to them in the ascending order, i.e., first the song No. 1, then No.2 and so on (He has to listen to all the N songs to become Happy).

+Pink is delivered his records in some given order, he can either add the record to the Playlist in the delivered order or put some on another table.
+After being put on the table only the topmost record can be added to the playlist at any time.

+Print whether Pink will be sad or happy after the delivery of the records.